 “There's a blue one, a blue one, can you believe that!”
 Talula gripped the arms of her wheelchair and leaned closer to the big bay window.
 “Oh, 3 blue ones in a row.”
 Talula stomped her feet on the foot peddles of her wheelchair in glee.
-Her black patted leather Maryjane shoes made a racket on the meddle peddles.
+Her shoes made a racket on the meddle peddles.

-A chubby woman dressed in bright pink scrubs walked up to, Talula, who was dressed in a bright yellow 1950's style Soda fountain dress.
-The chubby woman said “Now Talula I have told you before, you need to keep it down.
+A woman dressed in bright pink scrubs walked up to Talula.
+The woman said “Now Talula, I have told you before, you need to keep it down.
 You are distributing the others.”

 Talula said “I don't want to eat!
 I need to watch.
 I know today is the day I will see it, I feel it in my bones.”

 Grace said “I know you need to watch for it, but you need your strength to watch.
 How can you watch if you pass out from hunger?
 I tell you what, I will bring your breakfast to you here.
 Would you eat if I brought it to you?”

 Talula said “Oh alright if I have to eat I will.
 You always get me to do things I just don't have time to do.”